Description and use

 - Sell higher strike Put options (same quantity and expiration as the other Put options’).

-- When the share price is above the Stop Loss, sell the Long Put option and close the positions (if it is not possible to hold naked Put options).
+- When the share price is below the Stop Loss, sell the Long Put option and close the positions.

-Maximum profit: Limited.
-Difference between the strikes - Net debit.
+Maximum loss: Difference between strike prices - Net credit.

-Breakeven point: Strike price (Short Put) - Net debit.
+Breakeven point: Higher strike price - Net credit

 Advantages and disadvantages